 This is a lot similar to using web scraping tools.
 But unlike web scraping tools, you don’t get to click and extract the data.
 Instead, you write a bot using a scripting language of your choice- Python, nodeJS, PHP, Java, etc., And you imitate human interactions with the website.
 Later, you run the scripts locally on your system or in the cloud to scrape the data.

-What are the benefits of scraping websites using custom scripts?
+The benefits of scraping websites using custom scripts

 - Ridiculously Scalable